La Gira de Sur Yungas, Bolivia

 Expect incredible hospitality, tasty cuisine (especially compared to the fare to be found on the Altiplano), and some of the steepest, most unrelenting climbs you’ll have the pleasure of riding in the Andes.
 Although the distance is relatively short, the challenging terrain and humidity make this a tough loop.
 Consider breaking it up with a day off in the friendly town of Chulumani, where there’s plenty of good accommodation options, including some traveler-friendly digs.

 For an account of our ride on the site, check out the Story Death Road and Coca Leaves: Bikepacking the Yungas.

-See Trail Description below, for a few singletrack possibilities off La Cumbre pass.
+See Trail Notes below, for a few singletrack possibilities off La Cumbre pass.

 - The descent from Cumbres pass is a stunner.
 Almost all unpaved, it links up with the fabled (but touristy) Death Road.

 - Terraced fields abundant with fruit trees and coca plants, showing a completely different side to the country.

 - Good food.
 Yes, compared to the Altiplano, the Yungas offers tasty, cheap and varied sustenance, with fancy condiments like fresh fruit and vegetables!

 - Bolivia gets a bad rap for surly hospitality.
 A visit to the Yungas is sure to leave you preaching the country’s friendliness.